2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-07-brief-history-of-programming-languages.md

 ## Fortran

 In 1954 Fortran (which stands for Formula Translation) was created by John Backus.
-It was the first widely used general purpose programming language that was used for complication mathematical, scientific and statistical work.
+It was the first widely used general-purpose programming language that was used for complication mathematical, scientific and statistical work.
 When introduced, it was met with skepticism because of delays in development and bugs but eventually became known for its efficiency.
 It is one of the oldest languages still used today for programs that benchmark the world's fastest computers.

 ## AGOL and COBOL

 Created in 1958 and 1959 respectively.
 Agol stands for Algorithmic Language and was created for scientific use.
 It is a predecessor of Pascal, C, C++, and Java.
 COBOL stands for COmmon Business Oriented Language and was created by Dr. Grace Murray Hopper.
 It was designed for business and it is still used in ATMs, credit card processing, telephone systems, hospital and government computers, automotive systems, and traffic signals. *Fun fact*: Pieces of COBOL source code were used in Terminator's vision display in the movie "The Terminator".

 Late 1960s to late 1970s flourished with programming languages, many of which are still used today.